The Only Living Pickpocket in New York: Production

-In April 2025, principal photography had begun in New York City, when it was announced that Noah Segan would be writing and directing a crime thriller film, starring John Turturro as Harry.
+In April 2025, principal photography began in New York City, when it was announced that Noah Segan would be writing and directing a crime thriller film, starring John Turturro as Harry.
 Later that month, Giancarlo Esposito, Tatiana Maslany, Steve Buscemi, Victoria Moroles, and Will Price rounded out the cast.
+In January 2026, Jamie Lee Curtis was revealed to have joined the cast.